The Q22 Tips, Betting, Odds, Horses & More 2025

 Boy, oh, boy!
 Do we love horse racing tips, or do we love horse racing tips?!
 But it’s not just horse racing tips that we love, more specifically, it is free horse racing tips.
 One quick squiz at our website and you’ll notice that we’ve got more free horse racing tips than you can poke a stick at.

-We don’t just provide tips for all the Group 1 races on the Australian calendar, but we also provide tips for major meetings as well.
+We don’t just provide tips for all the Group 1 races on the Australian calendar, but we also provide tips for major meetings, like our Eagle Farm tips, as well.
 The experts here at OnlyRacing take providing horse racing tips for The Q22 very seriously and this is why they are holding off until race week.

 Until race week, you can check out The Q22 tips our experts put together for the 2024 below: